1177 B.C.: The Year Civilization Collapsed by Eric H. Cline

 Causes of Collapse:

-• Climate Change: Prolonged droughts disrupted agriculture, leading to food shortages and migration.
+• Climate Change: Prolonged droughts disrupted agricultural production, leading to food shortages and mass migrations.

-Stat Highlight: By 1177 B.C., many major cities, including Mycenae, Hattusa, and Ugarit, had been abandoned or destroyed.
+Stat Highlight: By 1177 B.C., major cities such as Mycenae, Hattusa, and Ugarit had either been abandoned or suffered irreversible destruction.

 3. The Role of the Sea Peoples